leoxP/sport-league-popularity-forecast/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Zero v1.0 Universal License - see the [LICENSE](LICENSE) file for details.